 Log into Typhon to evaluate all CHA/PA Students.

-Hard Copy Evaluation Forms - Print the appropriate CHA/PA student evaluation form below.
+Hard Copy Evaluation Forms - Print the appropriate CHA/PA student evaluation form above.
 When complete, please fax to the CHA/PA office at 303-724-1350, attn: Laura Casias.

 The PA Profession

 - One of the fastest growing health professions in the country

 - 83,000 physician assistants in practice

 - 70-90 average patient visits for a PA weekly*

 - 156 PA programs nationwide